o3de/o3de.org/content/docs/userguide/particle-editor-reference-lighting.md

+description: ' Use the Lighting attribute in the &ALYlong; &particle-editor; to control the lighting of the particle. '
+slug: particle-editor-reference-lighting
+title: Lighting Attribute
+---
 # Lighting Attribute<a name="particle-editor-reference-lighting"></a>

 In the **Lighting** attribute, specify how to control the particle lighting\.

-![\[Lighting attributes in the Particle Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/particles/particle-editor-lighting.png)
+![\[Lighting attributes in the Particle Editor.\]](/images/particles/particle-editor-lighting.png)

 **Lighting Attribute Parameters**